 The post is an examination of a Call Center KPI from Talkdesk’s 2018 Contact Center KPI Benchmarking Report.
-To view more content like this, download the full report.
+To view more content like this, download our latest report (2020 edition).

 Average Speed to Answer is a commonly used metric that allows call center managers to evaluate their team’s efficiency and ability to effectively satisfy customers.
 Though it’s one of the most commonly cited contact center metrics, many managers find Average Speed to Answer difficult to define.
 Below is the definition we use and benchmarks across industries to help you level set your contact center performance.

 Please wait while we validate your privacy settings.

 The Average Speed to Answer is the average time the agent took to answer inbound calls.
 This includes time while the agent’s phone rings, but does not include the time the caller spent in the IVR or waiting queue.
 This KPI is associated with efficiency and accessibility and is a contributor to customer satisfaction.

 In Talkdesk, this metric is easily accessible within the Agent tab, as well as the Scheduled tab in the “Agents” and “Calls” reports.
 The Average Speed to Answer for Talkdesk users was 8.97 seconds in 2017.
 Here’s what the inbound contact center KPIs looked like by industry:

 Among Talkdesk customers, the industries with the lowest average Speed to Answer are manufacturing and healthcare, pharmaceuticals & biotech.
 When someone calls a hospital, there is often an urgency to the issue that means the call must be addressed immediately and the person on the line needs to provide clear directions (e.g. we are sending an ambulance or scheduling an appointment) without much time to identify the right solution.